K-S-K/CV/Articles/30_BBCAD/Article.md

 ![Work in progress](Images/Fig_01_Development.png)

-It is important to feel the breath of your product<br>
+It is important to feel the breath of the product<br>
 ![Article Preview](Images/Fig_02_Demo_Board.png)